7 Investing Lessons From Buffett's Sale Of Airlines

 Example:

 You walk across a store (oh, those times!) and see a suit selling for $599.
-The next, day you see it again - it has a humongous stain and is marked down for $399.
+The next day, you see it again - it has a humongous stain and is marked down for $399.
 What happened here?

 In simple terms: it isn't just the price, the value has dropped as well.